 This recipe has 10-ingredients and is packed with umami!

 This dish is a combination of Japanese and Chinese flavors!

 Steamed tofu is a typical Chinese side dish and soba noodles are Japanese noodles made of buckwheat flour.

-This soba noodles bowl is full of vitamins, plant-based protein, and flavor.
+This silken tofu with soba noodles bowl is full of vitamins, plant-based protein, and flavor.

 Soba noodles are a more nutrient noodle alternative as they are mostly made of buckwheat flour and usually gluten-free!

 They are also low in calories and offer lots of manganese.

 If you love noodles, this is for you.

 The combination of the somewhat nutty flavor from the noodles, the bright and fresh green vegetable and that silky and creamy tofu is amazing.